 What is a Non-Profit Organisation?

-A non-profit organisation, also known as a non-business entity, is formed to provide programs, services and funds to help further cultural, educational, religious or professional objectives or support a particular point of view.
+A non-profit organisation, also known as a non-business entity, is formed to provide programmes, services and funds to help further cultural, educational, religious or professional objectives or support a particular point of view.
 As the name suggests, a non-profit or charity organisation doesn’t make a profit.
 Instead, any extra profits are cycled back into the organisation to help achieve the mission.

-A non-profit’s funds can be donated by members of the public, or provided by its founders or trustees.
+A non-profit’s funds can be donated by members of the public or provided by its founders or trustees.

 Non-profit organisations can be charities, associations, cooperatives or voluntary organisations that benefit a particular community.

 How to Set Up a Non-Profit Organisation

 Just like any other business, setting up a charity carries risks for everyone involved, which is why it’s important to follow all the correct steps and get your research done.
 We’ll be expanding on the six steps set out by the Government on how to start a charity and adding in a few extra steps along the way.
 Here’s everything you need to know.

 With approximately 169,000 charities in England and Wales alone, how are you going to make sure your idea is unique (or at least better than the current organisation for your chosen cause)?
 So you’re not treading on anyone’s toes, be sure to research existing non-profit organisations to decide if there is a need for you in the community.